Re4lLife/-Mr.-Manager-JWT-Exfiltration-Proof-of-Concept/README.md

 Manifest V3: Fully compliant with modern browser security standards using Service Workers.

 # Security Impact
-This project proves that Authorization logic is just as critical as Authentication.
-Even "unguessable" IDs and secure JWTs can be replayed if stored or transported insecurely.
+This project highlights that strong authentication alone is insufficient.
+Unguessable IDs and secure JWTs remain vulnerable to replay and abuse when authorization enforcement or token handling is flawed.